 For younger generations, this number climbs steeply.

 - According to the responses, 22% of Millennials, more than one-fifth, have ended a romantic relationship because of political strife.

-- 22% of people in the Wakefield survey know someone “whose marriage or relationship has been negatively impacted specifically do to President Trump’s election.”
-Again, this number skyrockets for younger people.
+- 22% of people in the Wakefield survey know someone “whose marriage or relationship has been negatively impacted specifically due to President Trump’s election.”

-- The number spikes to 35% for Millennials.
+- This number skyrockets for younger people, spiking to 35% for Millennials.

 Political differences and Divorce